mythril-forge/homebrew-spells/spells/level-1/scatterthorn-strike.md

 Choose a weapon that you are holding.
 It sprouts enchanted stems and leaves that last until the end of your next turn.
 Until the spell ends, the weapon is considered magical (if it isn't already).
-The first time you make an attack with this weapon before then, it launches a salvo of thorny spikes toward your target, and the spell ends.
+The first time you make an attack using this weapon before then, it launches a salvo of thorny spikes toward your target, and the spell ends.
 Hit or miss, each creature within a 10-foot-radius sphere centered on the attack's intended point of impact must make a Dexterity Saving Throw.
 On a failed save, a creature takes `3d4` piercing damage.
 On a successful save, a creature takes half as much damage.